TeamSparkAI/toolvault/docs/policies.md

 - ActionClass: the actual implementation class of the Action (PolicyActionBase)
 - ActionConfiguration: an instance of the class installed on the system, referencing the class, with metadata (name, desc, etc) and configuration
 - ActionInstance: an instace of the action in a policy, referencing the ActionConfiguration by id, and having it's own params

-## Migration

-Note: Need to update policy import script / data to support new policy model

 ### Pass 1 - Prepare new schema (merge into 002)